My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 - Go back to the waistband with the thread, sc around the waistband, decreasing in each Round to slowly make the area smaller.

 - You can also choose to just add a drawstring to the waist area to make it tighter.
 Since there are holes built into the stitch pattern anyway, just chain your desired length and weave it in and out of the holes to form a drawstring.
-Barbie Bermuda Shorts has a drawstring to it to make the waist smaller in case you want pictures for this.
+My Barbie Bermuda shorts pattern (linked above) has a drawstring to it to make the waist smaller, in case you want pictures for this.

 Judy Stallman on February 29, 2020: